YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public float getAvgRating();`

 Return the average rating of this product, which is computed as the average of all the ratings it has received so far.
+Round the return value to 1 decimal place.

 `public String toString();`

 Return a string description of this product, in the format of `Product ID id, name, RMB price, Rating average-rating`, e.g., `Product ID 12345, Laptop, RMB 10000.00, Rating 4.5`.
-* For `price`, let's keep 2 decimal places following rounding.
-For `rating`, keep 1 decimal place following rounding.
+* Round `price` to 2 decimal places and `rating` to 1 decimal place.

 ### 2.2 Store
 #### Attributes